yclas/documentation/private-site.md

 + Registered users can login using the login form on the bottom of the page.

 + Unregister users can request access to your site by clicking **Request Access** and filling the form with their Name and Email.
-An email with these information will be sent to the administrator in order to use it and create a new user (**Panel -> Users -> Users -> New**).
+An email with this information will be sent to the administrator in order to use it and create a new user (**Panel -> Users -> Users -> New**).

 <a href="//docs.yclas.com/images/private-site2.png" class="thumbnail gallery-item" data-gallery>
 ![private site2]({{ site.baseurl }}/images/private-site2.png)